michaelpatrickpurcell/balloon-spectacular/README.md

 ![Set up for a four-player game.](set_up_diagram.jpg)

 ## Gameplay
-On your turn, two things will happen:
+On your turn, you will perform two actions:
-  1. You will advance one balloon.
+  1. Advance a balloon.
-  2. If any balloons are flying, the wind blows.
+  2. If at least one balloon is flying, move a truck.

-The game ends when all of the balloons are flying or when the all of the truck cards have moved past the leftmost column of the play area.
+The game ends when all of the balloons are flying or when a truck card has moved past the rightmost column of the tableau.

 ### Advance a Balloon
 Throughout the game, each balloon will progress through a series of states: packed, unpacked, inflated, and flying at various altitudes.
 On your turn, you can advance any one balloon of your choice.
 If you cannot advance any of the balloons, then you should skip this step.

 To advance a balloon, you move a balloon from its current state to the next.
   - All balloons begin in the packed state.
 All balloons in the packed state should be in the balloon deck.
-  - To advance a balloon from the packed state to the unpacked state, you should remove it from the balloon deck and place it horizontally on one of the truck cards.
+  - To advance a balloon from the packed state to the unpacked state, you should remove it from the balloon deck and place it horizontally on one of the truck cards in the lauch zone.
+You may not place a balloon on the safety vehicle.
-     - In a cooperative game, you may only advance the first balloon (top card) in the balloon deck.
+     - In a cooperative game, you may only unpack the first balloon (top card of the balloon deck) which is in the packed state.
-     - In a competitive game, you may advance any balloon in the balloon deck.
+     - In a competitive game, you may unpack any balloon which is in the packed state.
 - To advance a balloon from the unpacked state to the inflated state, you should turn it so that it placed vertically on its truck card.
 - To advance a balloon from the inflated state to the flying state, you should slide it into the bottom row of the play area directly above its truck card.
 It will then be flying at an altitude of one.
    - Balloons that are flying (at any altitude) may never be orthogonally adjacent to another balloon which is flying.